Semantics meets attractiveness: Choice by salience: Choice by salience

-An analogous conclusion cannot be drawn for the partition generated by the RMR model.
+An analogous conclusion can hardly be drawn for the partition generated by the RMR model.
 For instance, \textit{all} choices on $n=3$ items are boundedly rationalizable by many known models, such as \textsl{choice with limited limited attention} \citep{MasatliogluNakajimaOzbay2012}, \textsl{categorize-then-choose} \citep{ManziniMariotti2012}, \textsl{basic rationalization theory} \citep{CherepanovFeddersenSandroni2013}, and \textsl{overwhelming choice} \citep{LlerasMasatliogluNakajimaOzbay2017}.
 However, some of these choices need $n-1=2$ rationales.
 The situation is similar on a ground set of size $n=4$.
-Here the fraction of choices satisfying any of the models mentioned above is between $\frac{1}{3}$ and $\frac{3}{8}$,\footnote{For the exact computation of these fractions, see \citet[Lemma~8]{GiarlottaPetraliaWatson2021}.} and yet many of these boundedly rationalizable choices require the maximum number $n-1=3$ of rationales.
+Here the fraction of choices satisfying any of the models mentioned above is between $\frac{1}{3}$ and $\frac{3}{8}$,\footnote{For the computation of these fractions, see \citet[Lemma~8]{GiarlottaPetraliaWatson2022a}.} and yet many of these boundedly rationalizable choices require the maximum number $n-1=3$ of rationales.
+We conclude that the last class of the partition generated by the RMR model is hardly expressive of a form of `strong irrationality', whereas this feature can only be detected by employing a context-dependent approach.